The Ultimate M7 MBA Essay Guide

 Creating Your Essay Outline

 After brainstorming, a lot of people try to jump straight into writing a full essay from beginning to end.
 While you can just start from the beginning, we strongly recommend beginning with at least a general outline.
 If you are like most people, it will make the writing process easier, keep you on topic, and make every part of the essay focused on the endpoint.
-Remember, your final essay may or may not resemble your outline, and neither way is bad.
+Remember, your complete MBA application essay may or may not resemble your outline, and neither way is bad.
 An outline is about making the process easy and the outcome effective.

 No matter which of the three prompts you respond to, your essay should read like a story.
 Therefore, although there are many acceptable ways to make an outline, we recommend building your outline like a story.